Uanela/arkos/packages/arkos/canary-notes.md

 ## TODO

+### Add

 - add automatic middleware to handle request data with files (just like native multer) and auto replace the urls on the specified field.

-### Add
+- add `onActionError` interceptor -> allowing handling errors on module level
+- allow passing array of service hook on .hooks.ts files

 ### Change

 - change .middlewares to .interceptor - as it is basically working just like a reference (router alike) when using array of middlewares which will be used on most project. also allowing devs to use .middlewares to actually store the middlewares functions.
-- update places using getBaseServices function
+-

 ### Fix